chiragkheni78/MobyWebView/WEBVIEW_PERMISSION.md

         return true;
     }
 ```
-Add below code to set the force enable location permission.
+Add below code to set the force enable location permission in the activity.
 ```java
  public void onResume() {
         if (isGPSSettingCall) {